Toddington Town Band

 Toddington Town Band is an English brass band.
 For over one hundred years, Toddington Town Band has brought music to audiences across Bedfordshire and beyond.
 They currently have more than thirty five active players of all ages and standards.
-Their extensive library of over 400 pieces of music means they are able to play a wide range of music of differing genres.
+Their library of over 400 pieces of music means they are able to play a wide range of music of differing genres.

 History

 Toddington Town Band has flourished against a backdrop of bombs, the Blitz, boom and bust.
 The first reference to the Toddington Brass Band was in an 1856 issue of The Dunstable Chronicle but, in 1910, a flurry of other bands including the abstemious 'Temperance Band' and its possibly more entertaining competition 'The Beer and Baccy Band' gave way to one which was established and conducted by James Hyde.
 That band has kept its name since then, even though their home 'town' is now classed as a village.

 With the exception of the First World War, Hyde conducted the band for 41 years until his death in 1951.
 From the 1920s onwards, the Hyde family transported Toddington Town Band around the country, where the band competed against some of the country's finest.
 Under James Hyde's baton the band had notable success in competitions.
-They won the 1937 championship in Reading, and came 2nd in the 1947 area contest, going on to take 3rd place in the national championship (fourth section) held at Belle Vue, Manchester – a considerable achievement for any small village band.
+They won the 1937 championship in Reading, and came 2nd in the 1947 area contest, going on to take 3rd place in the national championship (fourth section) held at Belle Vue, Manchester.

 In those days, the band practiced in the Park Road band room, later moving to practise in the village Social and Services Club, near the Angel Public House, where they remain today.
 Denis Hyde took over the baton on the death of his father James in 1951.
-An accomplished musician, Denis was a trumpet and cornet player of note.
-He was also musical director of the Vauxhall Orchestra and Ladies' Choir.
-Denis led the band until his untimely death in 1982 and the band came to a temporary halt.
+Denis played trumpet and cornet and was also musical director of the Vauxhall Orchestra and Ladies' Choir.
+Denis led the band until his death in 1982 and the band came to a temporary halt.

 In 1984, Denis's widow, Beryl Hyde, approached Derek Tiller to reform the band.
 Derek, a former member who had originally joined the band on VE Day in 1945, when it was known as the Toddington Home Guard Band, took up the baton and along with players from Ampthill and Sandy bands, joined the existing players at Toddington to make music as a social band.
 Derek Tiller moved to Yorkshire in 1986 and the band continued to rehearse under the direction of Ian Smith.